- Five Ways Technology, Media & Telecommunications Companies Are Using RPA and AI to Save Money and Improve the Customer Experience

 - A sound digital strategy and a governance structure that are well-understood by everyone in the organization.

 - A strong digital team ready to execute the digital strategy.
 That includes identifying senior leaders who will manage the effort on a day-to-day basis, promote strong collaboration and communication throughout the organization, and are experts at driving change.

 - A workforce that feels safe and empowered to think creatively and innovate, and take appropriate risks, to help the business achieve its digital vision.

 Keeping an Eye Toward the Future

-For some firms, preparing for digital transformation could mean significant reorganisation and even streamlining of their current workforce.
-As organisations embrace new business models and ways of working, like cloud computing and analytics, they will need employees who can work with new technologies and function effectively as part of a multidisciplinary team.
-And as they automate repetitive or labour-intensive business processes, and become more agile operations, some organisations may find they need fewer workers.
+For some firms, preparing for digital transformation could mean significant reorganization and even streamlining of their current workforce.
+As organizations embrace new business models and ways of working, like cloud computing and analytics, they will need employees who can work with new technologies and function effectively as part of a multidisciplinary team.
+And as they automate repetitive or labor-intensive business processes, and become more agile operations, some organizations may find they need fewer workers.

 As for companies that are born digital, implementing a solid corporate governance structure as part of their digital transformation journey will be especially important, as it will help to position them for future growth.
 Without the right foundation, these businesses risk failure in the long term — no matter how disruptive and innovative they are today.

 All businesses pursuing digital transformation also must be supported by a workforce that is excited about the opportunities that digital disruption presents, and inspired by the vision that has been defined by the leadership team.
 In fact, we have found that this excitement is a hallmark of a company that is, or is poised to become, a digital leader.